This question obviously applies to pot limit poker and no limit poker. In fixed limit poker, you are forced to raise a set amount.

 Should you raise more or less depending on your position at the table?

 Good question.
 Many people vary their opinion on this.
-Phil Gordon, in Phil Gordon’s Little Green Book, advocates that you should raise a different amount, depending on what position you are in at the table.
+Phil Gordon, in

 The answer to the question How much should you raise preflop in poker? is also applicable for the following questions: